nushell/nushell/docs/commands/from-toml.md

 # from toml
 Converts toml data into table.
-Use this when nushell cannot dertermine the input file extension.
+Use this when nushell cannot determine the input file extension.

 ## Example
 Let's say we have the following Rust .lock file :